German Animal Welfare Regulation for the Protection of Dogs

 Form "Special examination"

-Form "Stress test"
+Form "Exercise test"

-You can submit the completed forms in the exhibitor portal until 13.09.2022.
+You can submit the completed forms in the exhibitor portal until 04.10.2023.

 Irrespective of the presentation of the examination form, animals with relevant diseases in the sense of § 10 No. 2 TierSchHuV, which were not detected during the examination, may be excluded from the event by the responsible veterinary office or the organiser at their own discretion.
-In such cases, the entry fee will not be refunded.

 2. Checks at the show